fbpx

 Wheatland Agricultural Stewardship Program

-* This program is not retroactive.
+• This program is not retroactive.
 Applications must be approved prior to purchase of materials or services.
-Forms are available from Wheatland County Agricultural Services staff.
-Forms are also available online here

-The Wheatland ALUS program compensates producers with an annual per-acre fair market payment for projects which improve the environmental function of marginal farmlands (for 5 year terms).
-Funding is also available for project implementation (such as the purchase of seed or off-site watering systems).
-Project examples include (but are not limited to) riparian protection, reclaiming marginal or saline soils, eco-buffers (trees), wetland projects, and the establishment of pollinator projects.
+Project examples include (but are not limited to) riparian protection, buffer strips, reclaiming marginal or saline soils, eco-buffers (trees), wetland projects, and the establishment of pollinator projects.

 • Permanent Wetland - $20/acre